smaremanda/add-in-docs/reference/office-add-in-requirement-sets.md

 # Office add-in requirement sets
-List of all Office add-in requirement sets, and methods that do not belong to a requirement set in Office.js.

 Requirement sets are named groups of API members.
 Office add-ins use requirement sets specified in the manifest or using a runtime check to determine if an Office host supports APIs needed by the add-in.
 For more information, see [Specify Office hosts and API requirements](http://msdn.microsoft.com/library/6b6702f2-b0a5-46ab-a356-8dda897ca8ae%28Office.15%29.aspx).